keyasha99/osticket-prereqs/README.md

 <img src="https://i.imgur.com/0oXzSqr.png" height="80%" width="80%" alt="osTicket Installation"/>
 </p>
 <p>
-Go back to the osticket-vm Home and reload IIS by going to the right side of the window and clicking on Stop and then Start.
+Return to the osticket-vm Home and reload IIS by going to the right side of the window and clicking on Stop and then Start.
 </p>
 <br />